 - .WAV for internal waveforms

 - .TXT for text waveforms

-- · .PIX for pixel memories
+- .PIX for pixel memories

 - .SET for front-panel setups

 Waveform The waveform file type is for loading waveforms from a disk into one of the four nonvolatile memories.
-The three waveform formats are internal, text verbose, and text Y values.
+The two waveform formats are internal and text verbose.
 The file extensions are .WAV for internal waveforms and .TXT for text waveforms.

-When waveform is selected, the file format softkey is available that allows you to select among the internal, verbose, or Y value formats.
+When waveform is selected, the file format softkey is available that allows you to select internal or verbose formats.
 Waveform and text files are loaded into a waveform memory by overwriting any data previously stored in that memory, as long as the memory is not protected.